BadrrElGhazaoui/Moon-Discoveries/README.md

 ## About

-Hi, I'm **Badr El Ghazaoui**, a 19-year-old from Casablanca, Morocco.

 I started this blog for a few simple reasons:
 - I love books and want to share what I take from them
 - Movies deserve more than a dopamine hit — I want to dig into what they mean